rh-mobb/documentation/content/docs/redhat/acm/submariner/rosa/rosa-submariner.md

 ### Generate ROSA New nodes for submariner

-* Create new node/s that will be used to run Submariner gateway using the following command (check https://github.com/submariner-io/submariner/issues/1896 for more details)
+* Create new node/s that will be used to run Submariner gateway using the following command (check [the related GitHub issue](https://github.com/submariner-io/submariner/issues/1896) for more details)

 ```sh
 rosa create machinepool --cluster $ROSA_CLUSTER_NAME_1 --name=sm-gw-mp --replicas=1 --labels='submariner.io/gateway=true'